Last Updated: September 21, 2025

 Detroit Tigers

 Tom bought the Detroit Tigers in 1983 for $53 million.
-One year later the Tigers won the World Series.
+One year later, the Tigers won the World Series.

-In 1992 Monaghan sold the Detroit Tigers for $85 million , ironically to another pizza tycoon – Little Caesars Pizza founder Mike Ilitch.
+In 1992, Monaghan sold the Detroit Tigers for $85 million – ironically to another pizza tycoon, Little Caesars Pizza founder Mike Ilitch.

 Other Possessions

 Among the other possessions he accumulated from his wealth, Monaghan had an ostentatious office suite at the Domino's headquarters.
 The suite featured leather-tiled floors and an assortment of Frank Lloyd Wright furnishings, including an oak dining table set he purchased for $1.6 million.
-Monaghan also bought a piece of Drummond Island in Michigan, on which he built a private resort designed in homage to Wright.
+Tom also bought a piece of Drummond Island in Michigan, on which he built a private resort designed in homage to Wright.

 He also bought nearly 300 cars, including an extremely rare Bugatti that cost more than $8 million.

-He bought a Gulfstream private jet, a yacht and a helicopter.
+He bought a Gulfstream private jet, a yacht, and a helicopter.

 Life Changing Experience

-In the late 1990s Tom Monaghan had a life-changing experience.
+In the late 1990s, Tom Monaghan had a life-changing experience.
 After reading the book "Mere Christianity" by C.S.
 Lewis, specifically a chapter on pride, Tom decided to change his life.
-From that point on he decided to dedicate his life to philanthropy.
+From that point on, he decided to dedicate his life to philanthropy.

-In 1998 he sold Domino's to Bain Capital for $1 billion.
+In 1998, he sold Domino's to Bain Capital for $1 billion.

 His philanthropic efforts have been primarily focused on Catholic charities.
 Tom has founded several Catholic colleges.
-In 1998 he founded Ave Maria College in Michigan and Ave Maria University in Florida.
+In 1998, he founded Ave Maria College in Michigan and Ave Maria University in Florida.

-Today he manages Ave Maria Mutual funds, an investment firm that focuses on socially responsible investments.
+Today, he manages Ave Maria Mutual funds, an investment firm that focuses on socially responsible investments.

 Conservative Activism

 Monaghan has devoted much of his time and considerable fortune to furthering conservative Catholic causes.
 In 1983, he founded the Mater Christi Foundation to promote Catholic education, charity, and community programs.
 Today, the organization is called the Ave Maria Foundation; it has been responsible for the creation of a university and a law school.
-Monaghan also founded Legatus International, which comprises business executives and their families who commit themselves to the Catholic faith.
+Tom also founded Legatus International, which comprises business executives and their families who commit themselves to the Catholic faith.

 In his many activist endeavors, Monaghan has worked to advance strict moral conservatism and white Christian nationalism.
 He established the anti-abortion political action committee the Ave Maria List, and also founded the Thomas More Law Center, a law firm that opposes abortion, same-sex marriage, religious freedom, and other personal and social rights.
-Moreover, Monaghan donates to the anti-abortion Priests for Life organization.
+Moreover, Tom donates to the anti-abortion Priests for Life organization.

 Gyrene Burger Company